jeffngugi/AutoSearch/README.md

 # AutoSearch
-A simple app that auto-searches a web when you enter a valid
+A simple app that auto-searches a web when you enter a valid url

 ### How to run this app